Supporting the Next Generation of Place Directors

 One of the biggest shifts many professionals face in local government is moving from being a subject matter expert to stepping into a senior leadership role with responsibility for a whole portfolio of services.
 It’s a step that requires a different mindset, moving from technical depth to strategic breadth, and from “doing” to leading, influencing and shaping.

-Earlier this year, Tile Hill worked with participants on the Association of Directors of Environment, Economy, Planning & Transport ADEPT Leadership Development Programme.
+This summer, Tile Hill worked with participants on the Association of Directors of Environment, Economy, Planning & Transport ADEPT Leadership Development Programme.
 ADEPT is the voice of Place Directors and their teams, members manage vital local services, from highways, waste, recycling and planning, while also preparing for the challenges and opportunities of the future.

 The programme is designed to support aspiring Directors of Place as they transition from specialist expertise to strategic leadership across broader portfolios.
 The programme provides the critical space for reflection and skill development needed to move beyond technical competencies, to the collaborative, strategic thinking required for senior place leadership roles.